tukiains/blackjack-gui/README.md

 ### Notes

-Here are minor deviations from the basic strategy charts presented above, which depend on your specific table rules—such as the number of decks, whether the dealer hits or stands on soft 17 (H17/S17), whether the dealer peeks for blackjack, whether you can double after splitting (DAS), and whether surrender is available.
+There are minor deviations from the basic strategy charts presented above, which depend on the specific table rules—such as the number of decks, whether the dealer hits or stands on soft 17, whether the dealer peeks for blackjack, whether you can double after splitting, and whether surrender is available.
 For a detailed, rule-specific strategy, consult the [Wizard of Odds Blackjack Strategy Calculator](https://wizardofodds.com/games/blackjack/strategy/calculator/) to identify the optimal basic strategy for each game configuration.